-In short, lawyers using old school practice methods won’t be able to keep up with fast-moving startups because those practice methods simply can’t keep up with the way most startups operate today.
+According to the authors, lawyers using old school practice methods can’t keep up with fast-moving businesses because those practice methods simply can’t keep up with the way most modern businesses operate today.

 Lawyers are, by training, backward looking.
 This makes sense, since so much of the law is determined by precedent: What happened before dictates what is OK going forward.
 They are also highly risk-averse.
 This also makes sense, because so many business lawyers practice in law firms and the job of a corporate law firm is to keep its clients out of trouble.
 So when you ask most lawyers to access a situation, and if that situation is 99 percent good and 1 percent questionable, they will spend most of their time with you reviewing the questionable.